-Your personal data is not transferred elsewhere, unless the performance of a contract that you are a party, other legal obligations that we are a subject, or a public authority demands otherwise.
+Your data is not transferred elsewhere unless the performance of a contract that you are a party, other legal obligations that we are a subject, or a public authority demands otherwise.

 How is personal data protected?

-Your personal data is protected with appropriate security measures.
-The computers that are used to control your personal data have been encrypted.
-The access to the data processing services have been protected with two factor authentications where applicable and with very secure passwords.
-Also, a VPN connection is always used to connect to these services.
+Your data is protected with appropriate security measures.
+The computers that are used to access your data have been encrypted.
+The access to the data processing services has been protected with two-factor authentications measures where applicable and with very secure passwords.
+Also, a VPN connection is used wherever possible to connect to these services.

 Is personal data transferred internationally?

 Your data may be transferred outside of the EU or ETA by the third parties described above.
 It is likely that some parts of their data processing processes do transfer the data internationally.
-However, it is ensured that these third parties have either data servers within the EU or ETA, or appropriate security measures for the transfer of your personal data.
+However, it is we have done our best to ensure that these third parties have either data servers within the EU or ETA, or appropriate security measures for the transfer of your data.

 What are your rights to access and control your data?

-You have the following rights regarding your personal data:
+You have the following rights regarding your data:

 You have a right to rectification—you have a right, without undue delay, to rectify inaccurate, expired, or incomplete data about you.

-You have a right to restriction of processing—you have a right to restrict what personal data we process about you, how long we are consent to process it, and in what ways we are consent to process it.
+You have a right to restrict processing—you have a right to restrict what personal data we process about you, how long we are consent to process it, and in what ways we are consent to process it.

 You have a right to data portability—you have a right to receive your personal data in a structured, commonly used and machine-readable format and have the right to transmit those data to another controller.

-You have a right to appeal to an Data Protection Authority—you have a right to appeal to the Office of the Data Protection Ombudsman.
+You have a right to appeal to a Data Protection Authority—you have a right to appeal to the Office of the Data Protection Ombudsman.

 You can exercise these rights by contacting us with the steps below.

-However, if the changes result in expiration of the legal basis for collecting, controlling and processing your data, your personal data will be either deleted according to all privacy laws and regulations, or we make sure that the legal basis for collecting, controlling and processing your data is updated before the changes.
+However, if the changes result in the expiration of the legal basis for collecting, controlling and processing your data, we make sure that the legal basis for collecting, controlling and processing your data is restored.
+Otherwise, your data will be deleted according to all applicable privacy laws and regulations.

 How can you contact us about your privacy?